Saturday 20th April 2013

 As the sun began to rise in the eastern sky I wanted to get one of the nearby temples silhouetted against the early morning sky.
 Running around on the ground in sandals kicking fine gravelly soil and dodging the sharp prickly plants is not much fun.
-Eventually I got the sun behind one of the temple complexes.
-The western facing walls were black, with the sky behind yellowy brown sky.
-For me this was perfect and impressive with the sun light glowing out from behind the tower helping to silhouette of the highest point of the temple.
+Eventually, I got the sun behind one of the temple complexes.
+The western facing walls were black, with the sky behind the yellowy brown sky.
+For me, this was perfect and impressive with the sunlight glowing out from behind the tower helping to silhouette the highest point of the temple.

 So, Michael Davis, intrepid cycle adventurer set out on a new escapade, exploring the temple environment of Bagan; not exactly a sequel to Indiana Jones and the ‘Temple of Doom’.

 One of the first temples I reached was called Soe-Min-gyi monastery.
 I was followed around by a what sounded like a very influential scholar, who tried in vain to convince me that he knew everything about the history of the temples, but I wasn’t taken in by his enthusiasm.
-At the end on my short brief visit he then was determined to show me his artistry; telling me that he could paint very elaborate sand paintings.
-In fact virtually every temple I that I went to afterwards had the same identical sand paintings on display.
+At the end of my short brief visit, he then was determined to show me his artistry; telling me that he could paint very elaborate sand paintings.
+In fact, virtually every temple I that I went to afterwards had the same identical sand paintings on display.

 I carried on, towards Old Bagan, passing more temples that seemed to be under repair, but still magnificently designed and wonderful in their own unique way.
 Inside many of these temples were Buddha figures, all facing out towards the different points of a compass.
 The age of time and neglect in some cases were showing.
 Some of the Bali scriptures were also damaged beyond repair, what had been originally painted on the ceiling had collapsed into forgotten memories.
 I was aware that a dreadful earthquake that had hit the region back in 1975 and by looking at the temples you could easily tell what was old and what was new.